dimitarvp/interview-mindmap/README.md

 - Task 1 is an SQL script and is implemented inside `scripts/payments.sql`.
 - Task 2 is an SQL script and is implemented inside `scripts/topics.sql`.
 Note that this SQL script ignores users and doesn't include them.
 - Task 3 is this Elixir repository itself.
-Read on for instructions on how to validate that.
+This task includes users (unlike Task 2).
+Read on for instructions on how to validate this task.

 The actual implementation of Task 3 is in `lib/mm/topics.ex`, functions `roots_by_user_id/1` and `search/3`.